-Preserved lemons are a classic ingredient in tagines and other Moroccan-style dishes.
+Preserved lemons are a classic, essential ingredient in tagines and other Moroccan-style dishes.
 They are also delicious simply slivered and added to grain or pasta salads.
 For a subtle variation on the flavor of these lemons, try using Meyer lemons in the recipe.

 Prep Time: 10 minutes